Jenny Denny

 Sings in the Middle (Niihíítéíʔ Niibyééíha)

-Peter is member of the Aaniiih tribe, was born in Great Falls, Montana to George P. Horse Capture Sr. who was a prominent member of the Fort Belknap Indian Reservation.
+Peter Horse Capture is an enrolled member of the Aaniiih Tribe and was born in Great Falls, Montana, to the late George P. Horse Capture Sr., a respected and prominent member of the Fort Belknap Indian Reservation community.

-Peter was raised in Cody, Wyoming and graduated from Hays/Lodgepole High School in Hays, Montana.
-After serving in the U.S. Navy for 3 years and living in the Minneapolis/St. Paul area for 24 years, he moved back to Fort Belknap and is working for Aaniiih Nakoda Tours since October 2022.
-Peter is also certified in Traditional Native Games.
+Peter was raised in Cody, Wyoming, and is a graduate of Hays/Lodgepole High School in Hays, Montana.
+After serving three years in the U.S. Navy and spending 24 years in the Minneapolis–St. Paul area, he returned home to Fort Belknap to continue contributing to his community.

 George Horse Capture, Jr.